 When it comes to Wi-Fi, there is no one-size-fits-all solution.
 The church must custom-design and plan its technology infrastructure carefully to ensure that it can provide secure and effective coverage throughout its facilities, to all of the various groups who need access, e.g. staff, public, students, etc. Church IT staff must properly segment/isolate traffic across the church’s wired and wireless networks and must encrypt all sensitive Wi-Fi traffic to the highest available standards.
 A secure wireless environment will utilize 802.1x RADIUS authentication, will have a separate scalable guest network, and should work in tandem with a UTM firewall solution as described above.

-For more detail on secure Wi-Fi, please read here.
+For more details on secure Wi-Fi, please read here.

 9. Utilize Disk Encryption